Evolving From Adversarial Politics to Properly-Informed, Strategically-Continuous Collaborative Policy

 Supporting Offices.
 These would vary by state.
 For example, those for the UK are proposed to comprise The Cabinet Office (for training, resource management, cross-sector coordination etc) and a Fiscal Office.
 The latter a slimline expert group, led by the Chancellor, to properly manage fiscal policy and sector budgets.

-Politicians are those that form and represent the policies of their particular Party in competitive debate, They are the Candidate MPs that achieved the party’s highest percentages of the vote in their Constituency, in relation to the Party’s Overall Popular Vote (whether or not actually elected as Citizen Representatives).
-For example, if a Party achieved 10% of the Popular vote, it would have 10% of the total number of prescribed Politicians (always a fixed number for each State – 260 proposed for the UK).
+Politicians are those that form and represent the policies of their particular Party in competitive debate.
+They are the Candidate MPs that achieved the party’s highest percentages of the vote in their Constituency, in relation to the Party’s Overall Popular Vote (whether or not actually elected as MPs).

 This structure benefits new and smaller parties by enabling them to target a relatively small number of politicians to those sectors where they feel they have the best potential policy impact (in liaison with the Cabinet Supporting Office) – maximising their potential policy contribution and future electoral potential.